You won’t get far in any book or guide on plants without running into at least one mention of neem oil.

 The short answer is yes.
 The long answer is also yes, but the process and uses may be a bit different from what you’re used to.

 Neem oil is present in all parts of the plant, and cold-pressing just about any part of the plant results in an extract of raw neem oil and neem cakes.

 It also has active ingredients, namely Azadirachtin, that make a great pest repellant.

 Interestingly enough, the leaves can be dried like any other plant.
 The sun-dried plant leaves are crushed into a powder.

-As neem is becoming more readily available and gaining popularity among the organic health crowd, neem powder for plants uses has become more readily available for people who make their skincare products.
+As neem is becoming more readily available and gaining popularity among the organic health crowd, neem powder for plant uses has become more readily available for people who make their skincare products.

-It’s effective in killing all stages of insects, including egg, larvae, and adult.
+It’s effective in killing all stages of insects, including eggs, larvae, and adults.

 Neem Tea For Plants

 You can brew neem powder just like regular compost tea and use this as a natural pesticide (as well as an herbal remedy).

 Neem tea is very useful on plants with sensitivity to soap, as there’s no need to emulsify the water before use.